gabrielesh/collectionbuilder-workshop/content/student_materials.md

 ## Resources for Each Class Session

 #### Week 1: Building a Digital Archive using CollectionBuilder
-- The [Week 1 Student Guide: Deploying CollectionBuilder on GitHub](https://github.com/learn-static/collectionbuilder-workshop/blob/main/intro-github.md#deploying-collectionbuilder-on-github) offers step-by-step instructions for completing all of the activities covered by the first workshop.
+- The Week 1 Student Guide, [Deploying CollectionBuilder on GitHub](https://github.com/learn-static/collectionbuilder-workshop/blob/main/intro-github.md), offers step-by-step instructions for completing all of the activities covered by the first workshop.
 - During the first week of this workshop you will be customizing your CollectionBuilder-GH template using materials in the **student_resources** folder of [this GitHub repository](https://github.com/learn-static/collectionbuilder-workshop), which may be downloaded separately from the entire repository using [this link](https://downgit.github.io/#/home?url=https://github.com/learn-static/collectionbuilder-workshop/tree/main/student_materials) generated via [DownGit](https://downgit.github.io/#/home)

 ##### Additional Resources for Week 1: